tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 4   Zara      F  19         6.3
 ```

-You can also group based on more than one category.
-Grouping data based on gender and age goes like this:
+You can also group based on more than one category, for example, gender and age:

 {{% codeblock %}}
 ```python